Richard Trant: Military career

 He was promoted to Lieutenant General in 1982, and became GOC South East District, taking charge of the British Army's rapid reaction forces for operations outside the NATO area shortly before Argentina invaded the Falkland Islands.
 He succeeded Royal Marines Major General Jeremy Moore as adviser to the overall commander, Admiral Sir John Fieldhouse, based at Northwood, when Moore flew south to become overall commander of British land forces in theatre.
-He was advanced to KCB in 1982.

 Promoted to Full General, Trant became Quartermaster-General in 1983, succeeding Sir Paul Travers, and joined the Army Board.

 He became a Freeman of the City of London in 1984, and retired from the Army in 1986.
 He became a senior military adviser to Belfast aircraft manufacturer Short Brothers, later joining the boards of Hunting Engineering and Wilson Hogg Robinson.
 He was vice-president of the Defence Manufacturers' Association from 1989 to 1996.

 He was colonel commandant of the Royal Army Educational Corps from 1979 to 1982, of the Royal Regiment of Artillery from 1982 to 1987, of the Royal Army Ordnance Corps from 1984 to 1989, and of Honourable Artillery Company, and also honorary colonel of 3rd Regiment Royal Horse Artillery.
 He was also a commissioner at the Royal Hospital Chelsea for 6 years.
 He served as a Deputy Lieutenant of Cornwall from 1997, and was also a Cornish bard, Chairman of the Cornwall Heritage Trust for 14 years, chairman of the Devon and Cornwall Historic Society, Patron of St Bartholomew's church in Lostwithiel, and president of the Royal Cornwall Show in 2004.

+Trant was appointed a Companion of the Order of the Bath (CB) in the 1979 New Year Honours, and promoted to Knight Commander of the Order (KCB) in the 1982 Birthday Honours.

 Trant married, Diana Clare Edwards (known as "Tink"), in 1957.
 They had a son and two daughters.
 He was survived by his wife and their three children.